Attrivishal/python-flask-ecr-demo/README.md

 This project currently has no license specified.
 Add a LICENSE file or update this README with the chosen license.

 ---

-If you want, I can also:
-- Add a basic GitHub Actions workflow to build and push the image to ECR
-- Add a LICENSE file (MIT/Apache-2.0/etc.)
-- Customize README with exact commands for your AWS account (if you provide account ID and preferred region)